 And specify the path to the generated PDF invoice.

-The workflow is ready.
-It looks like:
+The workflow is now ready.
+It looks as follows:

 Save the Workflow.